GeographicaGS/Docker-PostGIS/PostgreSQL-9.5.0-PostGIS-2.2.1-GDAL-2.0.2-Patched/README.md

 - __LOCALE:__ locale for the data store and the default database, if any.
 Defaults to _en_US_;

-- __PSQL_SCRIPTS:__ psql scripts to be executed on the data store once created.
+- __PSQL_SCRIPTS:__ semicolon separated psql scripts to be executed on the data store once created, in absolute path.
 Defaults to _null_, meaning no action is to be taken.
 See [Executing psql Scripts on Start Up](#Executing psql Scripts on Start Up) for more details;

 - __CREATE_USER:__ creates an user and a default database with this owner at startup.
-Defaults to _null_, in which case no user and database will be created (very bad luck if you want your user and database to be called 'null' :| );
+Defaults to _null_, in which case no user and database will be created (very bad luck if you want your user and database to be called 'null' :| ).
+This user and database are created before any psql script is executed or any backup is restored;

 - __CREATE_USER_PASSWD:__ set the password for the aforementioned user.
 See [Passwords](#Passwords) for more details.
 Defaults to _null_;

 - __BACKUP_DB:__ semicolon separated names of databases to backup by default.
 Defaults to _null_, which means no database will be backed-up by default, or to _CREATE_USER_ in case any is used so default database will be backed up automatically.
 See [Backing Up Databases](#Backing Up Databases) for details;

 - __PG_RESTORE:__ semicolon separated names of database dumps to be restored.
 See [Restoring a Database Dump](#Restoring a Database Dump) for details.
-Defaults to _null_, meaning that no action is to be taken;
+Defaults to _null_, meaning that no action is to be taken.
+Restores are done after all psql scripts are executed;

 - __UGID:__ the user and group ID, separated by a semicolon, to map container postgres user to.
 Defaults to _null;null_, meaning that the system will ultimately assign the ID.
 Check [User Mapping](#User Mapping) for details;